 Falls can take a drastic toll on older adults, causing bone fractures that can result in long hospital stays and hip implants.
 But falls don’t have to be an inevitable part of aging.
 Make sure your daily environment is safe from fall-related hazards.
 Some things to consider:

 Stress makes us more prone to illnesses such as influenza and pneumonia, which are particularly dangerous to older Americans.
 Joining a group or club provides seniors with built-in social activities.
-Picking up a new hobby can be beneficial.
-And certain exercises and activities can help people manage stress.
+Picking up a new hobby can also be beneficial, and certain exercises and activities can help people manage stress.
 Some gentle, low-impact activities include:

 According to the Journal of the American Medical Association, around 81 percent of seniors take prescription medication.

-Nearly 100,000 emergency room visits by older adults (starting at age 65) occur annually due to adverse drug reactions.
+More than 177,000 emergency room visits by older adults (starting at age 65) occur annually because of adverse drug reactions.

 A 2012 American Geriatric Society list of inappropriate medications for older adults says that at least 48 medications may lead to an adverse reaction.